toggl-open-source/toggldesktop/docs/win/edit-popup.md

 # Edit popup

-This file documents the edit popup and edit view of the Windows UI of Toggl Desktop.
+This file documents the edit popup and edit view of the Windows UI of Toggl Track.

 The edit popup is a major part of the application since its single view is the primary way of entering and changing details of time entries.